telerik/kendo-ui-core/docs/web/grid/how-to/AngularJS/use-telerik-backend-services-with-angular.md

 ---
-title: Grid Bound to Telerik Backend Services in AngularJS
+title: Bind to Telerik Backend Services
-page_title: Grid Bound to Telerik Backend Services in AngularJS
+page_title: Bind to Telerik Backend Services | Kendo UI Grid Widget
-description: Kendo Grid example that demontrates how to bind the Grid widget to the Telerik Backend Services in an AngularJS application.
+description: "Learn how to use AngularJS directives to bind a Kendo UI Grid widget to Telerik Backend Services."
+slug: howto_bindto_telerik_backend_services_grid
 ---

-# Binding an Kendo UI Grid to Telerik Backend Services in AngularJS
+# Bind to Telerik Backend Services

-The example below demonstrates how to use AngularJS directives to declare a grid bound to the Telerik Backend Services.
+The example below demonstrates how to bind the Grid widget to the Telerik Backend Services in an AngularJS application.

-#### Example:
+###### Example

 ```html
 <div id="example" ng-app="KendoDemos">